Polyanyanwu/graces-art-pp5/README.md

 #### **List of Artworks**

-After a user has clicked on any of the menu items (All Products, Artist, Genre or Sales) or inputted and clicked on the search ico, a list of matching artworks are displayed to the user.
+After a user has clicked on any of the menu items (All Products, Artist, Genre or Sales) or inputted and clicked on the search icon, a list of matching artworks are displayed to the user.

 ![Artwork List](/docs/images/artwork_list.png)